 Next, utilize the Azure AzCopy tool to upload PST files to your Azure storage location in the Microsoft cloud.
 Follow these steps:

 Parameters are used to define the command.
 For instance, ‘Source’ indicates the source directory where the PST file is stored, while ‘Dest’ refers to the SAS URL obtained in Step 1, and so forth.

 To view the list of uploaded PST files in the Azure blob, you can utilize the open-source Microsoft Azure Storage Explorer tool.

 After uploading the PST file to Azure storage, you must create a CSV file to designate the user mailboxes for PST file imports.
 This CSV file will be submitted when creating a PST import job.
 Follow these steps to create a PST import mapping file:

 Note: A CSV file must include the following parameters:

-When the data is ready to import, you can select whether you want to import the entire data or apply specific filters to trim the data.
-To do so, follow the below steps:
+When the data is ready for import, you can choose whether to import the entire dataset or apply specific filters to refine the data.
+Follow these steps to make your selection:

 All your PST files will be imported to Office 365 mailboxes; you check the files by opening Office 365 account.

 While Network Upload is a valuable technique for uploading PST files to Office 365, it can be quite complex, especially for beginners.
 As an alternative, consider using the Kernel Import PST to Office 365 tool.
 This software offers a more user-friendly approach to importing PST files into Office 365, featuring advanced filters and functionalities that enable you to tailor the import process to your specific needs.